axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 {{< include-headless "chunk/filterx-regexp-notes.md" >}}

-For a case sensitive search, use the `ignorecase=true` option.

 ### Options

 You can use the following flags with the `regexp_subst` function:

 - `global=true`:

-    Replace every occurrence of the search string.
+    Replace every match of the regular expression, not only the first one.

 - `ignorecase=true`:

-    Do case insensitive search.
+    Do case insensitive match.

 - `jit=true`: